Looking to get into modding game assets like heads, hair, armor, weapons, etc.?

 Blender

 as of this writing most plugins will function with v4+ and can be used safely.
-Using at least v3.6+ is recommended.Note: you may have multiple versions installed on your PC
+Using at least v3.6+ is recommended.Note: you may have multiple versions of Blender installed on your PC at a time.

 Once we have Blender installed, it’s time to get some core plugins.